tanbro/sqlalchemy-dlock/README.md

 - on local environment:

-  1. Install the project with drivers and `asyncio` extra requires, a virtual environment ([venv][]) is strongly advised:
+  1. Install the project with `asyncio` extra requires, and drivers needed in test.
+A virtual environment ([venv][]) is strongly advised:

      ```bash
-     pip install -e .[mysqlclient psycopg2-binary aiomysql asyncpg]
+     pip install -e .[asyncio] -r tests/requirements.txt
      ```

   1. start up mysql and postgresql